gunakkoc/MultiStepperLite/README.md

 ## Getting Started

 1. Clone or download this repository.
-2. Copy the `MultiStepperLite` folder into your project's library directory.
+2. Include manually or follow the steps from [this Arduino Library Tutorial](https://docs.arduino.cc/software/ide-v1/tutorials/installing-libraries/).
 3. Alternatively, install it through Arduino IDE's library.
 4. Include the library in your code:
     ```cpp